 Sgt Pepper’s Lonely Hearts Club Band wasn’t a traditional album, but an experience that went far beyond just the aural.
 It was a multi-media statement and when it was released in June of 1967, its immediate impact was overwhelming.
 Everybody who was anybody heard it.
 Roger Waters remembers hearing it on the radio and “pulling over the car over into a lay-by and we sat and listened in this old beat-up Zephyr, just completely stunned.”

-But it was ground-breaking, and The Beatles inspired other acts to take full advantage of the album as a format for artistic expression that could revolve around the idea of a related theme, event it wasn’t deliberate.
+But it was ground-breaking, and The Beatles inspired other acts to take full advantage of the album as a format for artistic expression that could revolve around the idea of a related theme, even if it wasn’t deliberate.

 The Kinks Are The Village Green Preservation Society is an album where most of the songs are inspired by, the village green!
 But even though Sgt Pepper itself wasn’t a concept album, it did detonate an explosion of concept albums in its wake.

-In my ears, a true concept album features a running narrative rather than a collection of thematically linked songs.
-Towards the end of 1967, The Moody Blues released Days of Future Passed, which has the distinction of being my first favourite album, and was recounted the progression of a day, or a life.
+In my ears, a true concept album features a running narrative rather than a collection of thematically linked songs which I would consider to be more akin to a song cycle.
+Toward the end of 1967, The Moody Blues released Days of Future Passed, which has the distinction of being my first favourite album, and the story recounted the progression of a day, or a life, from beginning to end in sequence.
 In 1968, The Small Faces told the story of Happiness Stan’s journey to find the missing half of the moon over the course of the second side of their album Ogden’s Nut Gone Flake.

 Later that year, The Pretty Things’ S.F.
 Sorrow relayed the life story of Sebastian F Sorrow from birth, to love, through war, madness and old age.
 It was the first rock opera.
 And of course, less than a year later, The Who released their ambitious rock opera based around the deaf, dumb and blind Tommy to a much wider audience.
 These were concept albums and were based around the development of a story.